1948–49 Anderson Duffey Packers season

 The Anderson Duffey Packers played their home games at the Anderson High School Wigwam.
-The Packers finished in first place in the Eastern Division.
+The Packers finished in first place in the Eastern Division, with them recording the only NBL games where a team would score over 100 and 110 points in a game during the 1949 year.
 In what ultimately became the final NBL Playoffs ever played, Anderson ended up receiving an Eastern Division Semifinal Round bye due to the awkward alignment the Eastern Division had this season where the Detroit Vagabond Kings not only folded operations midway through their season, but also got replaced by the Dayton Rens (formerly the famous all-black New York Renaissance) by that time, with the Dayton Rens inheriting Detroit's record to go with the record the Rens had that season for their own games played.
 For the Eastern Division Finals, which became Anderson's official first round in these playoffs, the Duffey Packers defeated the Syracuse Nationals three games to one (3–1).
 They then went on to get a 3–0 sweep over the Oshkosh All-Stars in what later turned out to be the final games those All-Stars would ever play as a team as Anderson won their first and only NBL championship while that league still existed properly.
-Months after the end of what became the final NBL season as a whole, the NBL officially agreed to merge operations with the more upstart Basketball Association of America to become the modern-day National Basketball Association, with the NBA ultimately keeping the history of the BAA around over that of the NBL despite it being the longer-lasting league, though the NBA would also keep every surviving NBL team from the previous season outside of the all-black Dayton Rens, the nearby Hammond Calumet Buccaneers, and the Oshkosh All-Stars alongside keeping the NBL's planned expansion team in the Indianapolis Olympians (though the final NBL champion Anderson Duffey Packers would have to shorten their team name to the Anderson Packers in order to join the NBA due to the BAA/NBA not allowing for sponsorships to be a part of team names, similar to the Fort Wayne Zollner Pistons shortening their name to the Fort Wayne Pistons the previous season), while the BAA side also kept every team of theirs outside of the Indianapolis Jets (formerly the NBL's Indianapolis Kautskys) and the Providence Steamrollers for the merger.
+Months after the end of what became the final NBL season as a whole, the NBL officially agreed to merge operations with the more upstart Basketball Association of America to become the modern-day National Basketball Association, with the NBA ultimately keeping the history of the BAA around over that of the NBL despite it being the longer-lasting league, though the NBA would also keep every surviving NBL team from the previous season outside of the all-black Dayton Rens, the nearby Hammond Calumet Buccaneers, and the longstanding Oshkosh All-Stars alongside keeping the NBL's planned expansion team in the Indianapolis Olympians (though the final NBL champion Anderson Duffey Packers would have to shorten their team name to the Anderson Packers in order to join the NBA due to the BAA/NBA not allowing for sponsorships to be a part of team names, similar to the Fort Wayne Zollner Pistons shortening their name to the Fort Wayne Pistons the previous season), while the BAA's side also kept every team of theirs outside of the Indianapolis Jets (formerly the NBL's Indianapolis Kautskys) and the Providence Steamrollers for the merger.